HKU Medical and Healthcare Academy for the Talented

 “I not only learned to code but also met with top students from different nations.
 In addition to improving my presentation and communication skills, this experience helped me to better understand the importance of smart living.”

 Mok Yan Ling, Chong Hwa Independent High School, Kuala Lumpur

-At the Stockholm University, I attended thought-provoking lectures conducted by top professors on topics such as philosophy and international relations.
-I also had the chance to attend “Nobel Lectures”, an enlightening ceremony in which this year’s winning laureates shared their ground-breaking inventions and astounding research.
+At the Stockholm University, I attended thought-provoking lectures, conducted by top professors, on topics such as philosophy and international relations.
+I also had the chance to attend ‘Nobel Lectures’, an enlightening ceremony during which winning laureates of the year shared their ground-breaking inventions and astounding research.
 A once-in-a-lifetime opportunity, I joined the ‘Nobel Week Dialogue’ where the world’s leading scientists, key policy makers and Nobel Prize winners had an academic discussion on the catastrophic water crisis.
-The Nobel Laureates were very inspiring, demonstrating steadfast dedication and persistence in their research.
+The Nobel Laureates were very inspiring, and they demonstrated steadfast dedication and persistence in their research.
 Empowered and enlightened to strive for my own aspirations, I was eager to promote the awareness of pressing global issues among my peers.”

 Duncan Chan, Sheng Kung Hui Lam Woo Memorial Secondary School, Hong Kong

 "From slamming down the gavel, wearing powdered wigs to yelling out 'Objection, your Honour', these scenes used to make me associate with the legal profession, prior to my apprenticeship in Deacons’ Early Insight Programme being held as part of the HKU Legal Academy for the Talented.
 It is rare for Hong Kong students to earn the opportunity to join a law firm and find out more about the legal profession beyond news reports and sensationalised TV shows and novels.